-This takes self-knowledge gained from exploring different interests and finding what makes you truely happy.
+This takes self-knowledge gained from exploring different interests and finding what makes you truly happy.

-Limiting your screentime goes a long way towards clearing time for things that really bring you joy.
+A little digital detox goes a long way towards creating more time for the things (and people) that really matter.

-Being present in your everyday life means cultivating habits like journaling or meditation that plant you into the present moment.
+Be present in your everyday life and cultivate habits like journaling and meditation that plant you into the present moment.

-These habits help you escape that endless internal dialogue of worrying about the future or ruminating about the past.
+These habits help you escape that endless internal dialogue of worrying about the future and ruminating about the past.

-Our daily lives then become obstacles to endure before the weekend arrives.
+Our daily lives often become obstacles to endure until the weekend finally arrives.

 When you’re more connected to the present, you appreciate life’s small pleasures and gain perspective on your problems.

 There are countless health benefits of mindfulness, too.
 It helps you manage stress, lowers your blood pressure, reduces chronic pain and improves your sleep.

 If you rush through your day and hardly remember what you ate for lunch, then mindfulness helps you savor the moments.

 Slow living means knowing how your lifestyle impacts the environment and the global community.